-Mount Regis believes that everything that matters to you matters to us as well.
+At our addiction rehab center, we believe that everything that matters to you matters to us as well.
 This includes your family, loved ones, health, happiness, and physical health.
 We are a holistic treatment center that focuses on treating the whole person – mind, body, and spirit.
 In our serene restored historic Virginia estate, you’ll find the compassionate whole body treatment you need to recover from opiates and begin to lead the happy, fulfilling life you deserve.

 Program Philosophy and Benefits

-Mount Regis is a small addiction rehab program that provides a friendly, warm, and compassionate environment for you.
+Mount Regis is a small addiction rehab center that provides a friendly, warm, and compassionate environment for you.
 Your individualized plan of recovery will be tailored around your specific needs – your opiate addiction, your health, your well-being, your emotional health, and your co-occurring problems.

 When you come to us, you’ll undergo a series of detailed interviews as you work side-by-side with your care team to create a plan of recovery for your stay with us.
 We’ll work together to set goals, evaluate your progress, and determine the next steps in your care.
 When you’re at Mount Regis, you’re among family.

-Treatment Options for Opiate Addiction at Mount Regis
+Treatment Options for Opiate Addiction at Mount Regis in Salem, VA

 Through empirically-validated research, we’ve learned that the very best way to manage opiate addiction is through a combination of humane detoxification, medication management, and our 12-step therapeutic approach to addiction treatment.